Meet the ABM Masters

 Using their own video platform, Vidyard’s marketing team can create personalized videos at scale.
 Here’s an example of one of these videos, which Lauren Patrick from our marketing team received from Vidyard last holiday season.
 The personalized video was so impactful that it got forwarded around our entire office within the day.

-Their sales team also uses personalized videos to engage with key personas at target accounts and explain how Vidyard can solve their unique challenges.
+Their sales team also uses personalized ABM video content to engage with key personas at target accounts and explain how Vidyard can solve their unique challenges.
 This level of thoughtful personalization is crucial in account-based interactions because it shows your prospects that you understand and care about the problem they are trying to solve.

 As Tyler said, “What is powerful about video messages is people inherently recognize that this was something done just for them, especially if you use a trick like putting their name on a whiteboard.”